Haltoen/Generative_Twitter_Agents/README.md

 if you are rating this project these API keys should be provided in the comment attached to the assignment!

 ## Run the application
-When you have finished the previus steps, make sure that your environment is active, run the following command
+When you have finished the previus steps,you need to build a docker image by executing command:
-- `conda activate DBMS`

-The first run might take a few minutes, the subsequent runs are alot faster.
+- `docker build -t my_app .`

-To run the program, navigate to the root directory and execute the following command:
+To run the image in a container you need to execute the command:
-- `python src\main.py`
+- `docker run -p hostPort:containerPort my_app`

+for example
+- `docker run -p 5000:5000 my_app`

 This will launch the application in its default state.
 There are two optional arguments you can use:
 - `-fs` or `--from_scratch`: Initiates the Twitter database without a dataset.